Green Screen Wizard Pro Batch/Event 6.0 with Editor

 Combined Image Output Folder

 In this process the images are placed in the Foreground Folder and you specify a background folder.
-Every image in the foreground folder is combined with ever image in the background folder.
-So for example if there are 10 foreground images and 5 background images there will be 50 images place in the background.
+Every image in the foreground folder is combined with every image in the background folder.
+So for example if there are 10 foreground images and 5 background images there will be 50 images place in the output folder.

 FolderGreen.jpgFolderGreen.jpg